Workplace Surveillance in Australia: What Is Lawful and What Is Not

 • Be disclosed where required

-• Serve operational purpose
+• Serve operational or safety purposes

 • Avoid unnecessary intrusion

-Covert surveillance is subject to strict regulation.
 In many jurisdictions, covert camera surveillance requires specific legal authority.
+Employers cannot simply initiate hidden monitoring without proper legal basis.

 Proportionality and Reasonableness

-• Continuous monitoring for minor productivity concerns may be excessive
+• Continuous monitoring for minor productivity concerns may be excessive.

 Tribunals assess whether surveillance was reasonable in the circumstances.

-CCS applies proportionality analysis before undertaking surveillance.
+CCS applies a proportionality assessment before undertaking surveillance activity.

 Surveillance in Misconduct Investigations